Chocohead/Fabric-ASM/README.md

 The provided example's AT is defined in the `build.gradle` [here](https://github.com/Chocohead/Fabric-ASM/blob/master/build.gradle#L36).

 ### Structuring Sensibly
 Within the context of Fabric, access transformers are only really needed to make classes public (to allow them to be directly referenced and thus possibly extended) and methods public (to allow them to be extended, especially for constructors).
-Thus a more simplifed format of access transformers is used in MM to account for not needing to handle fields or non-public transformations.
+Thus a more simplified format of access transformers is used in MM to account for not needing to handle fields or non-public transformations.

 ```
 # Any line starting with a hash are ignored